fpsvogel/fpsvogel.com/src/_posts/2022-01-30-how-to-find-ruby-rails-job.md

 - I got an interview at every company that I applied to, except one.
 - My job search lasted only two months.

 On the other hand, I see how my job search could easily have taken longer, since most junior positions don't pay as much as I was looking for.
-But I happened upon a few well-paying positions, and in the end I was hired at one of them.

 The most difficult parts of the job search were how much was expected on my resume, how intentionally I had to ask questions in interviews, and how nerve-racking the technical exercises were.
 If you're a junior Rails job-seeker yourself, I hope you'll find some use in my notes above on each of these areas.
 Good luck on your job search!